o0yr0o/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise would like to know how the different campaigns relate to each other in terms of their launch dates and funding goals.
+Louise would like to know how the different fundraising campaigns relate to each other in terms of their launch dates and fundraising goals.
+First, we can analyze the relationship between different theaters based on their release months, such as whether the month is associated with success in meeting fundraising goals.
+Secondly, we analyze the relationship based on different fundraising goals.
+We will divide the fundraising goals into different ranges to analyze the relationship between different fundraising target ranges and fundraising success rate.

 ## Analysis and Challenges